By EthicalJobs.com.au founder Michael Cebon

 A late application doesn’t always spell doom, but part of the reason organisations create application procedures is to test how well you can follow them.

-An application deadline is like any other deadline – and your ability to meet the application deadline reflects in some way on your ability to meet deadlines in general – an important skill in many jobs.
+An application deadline is like any other deadline – and your ability to meet the application deadline reflects to some degree on your ability to meet deadlines in general – an important skill in many jobs.

 That said, if you’ve just found a job on the site that’s perfect for you, but the applications close in a day or two, don’t be afraid to call the organisation, explain the situation and ask if they would accept a late application.
 Most will say yes, and it makes a much better impression to ask for permission, rather than just sending it late.